cvraut/UKB_500K_exome_QC/notes/README.md

 Running list of all I have done & plan to do with this project

+## 2022 10 26
+- So last night I downloaded the pVCF for chromosome 21
+  - I want to see how to compute the variant level filters on that one

 ## 2022 10 25
 - So we have the 500k exome data, but we do not know the extent of the QC procedures they applied to it
   - We know that they followed the OQFE protocol